 10. Manage Your Resources Efficiently

-If your materials, labor, and equipment are upgraded, it will reduce waste and improve cost control for your business.
+Efficient management of materials, labor, and equipment helps reduce waste and improve cost control.
 Hence, resource management is very important in crew management.
 Here is how you can stay up to date with your resources:

 Why Do These Strategies Matter More Than Ever Now?